OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 The creature is aware of this effect before it makes its attack against you.

+>**Sacred Plants and Wood**
+>
+>A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
+Druids often use such plants as part of a spellcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
+>
+>Similarly, a druid uses such woods to make other objects, such as weapons and shields.
+Yew is associated with death and rebirth, so weapon handles for scimitars or sickles might be fashioned from it.
+Ash is associated with life and oak with strength.
+These woods make excellent hafts or whole weapons, such as clubs or quarterstaffs, as well as shields.
+Alder is associated with air, and it might be used for thrown weapons, such as darts or javelins.
+>
+>Druids from regions that lack the plants described here have chosen other plants to take on similar uses.
+For instance, a druid of a desert region might value the yucca tree and cactus plants.
+>
-***Druids and the Gods***
+>**Druids and the Gods**
+>

-*Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in appendix B include many such deities).
-The worship of these deities is often considered a more ancient tradition than the faiths of clerics and urbanized peoples.*
+>Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in appendix B include many such deities).
+The worship of these deities is often considered a more ancient tradition than the faiths of clerics and urbanized peoples.

 # Fighter

-## Class Features
+### Class Features

 As a fighter, you gain the following class features.

 #### Hit Points

 **Hit Dice:** 1d10 per fighter level

-**Hit Points at 1st Level:** 10 + your Constitution modifier

-**Hit Points at Higher Levels:** 1d10 (or 6) + your Constitution modifier per fighter level after 1st
+**Hit Points at 1st Level:** 10 + your Constitution modifier **Hit Points at Higher Levels:** 1d10 (or 6) + your Constitution modifier per fighter level after 1st

 #### Proficiencies

 **Armor:** All armor, shields

-**Weapons:** Simple weapons, martial weapons
+**Weapons:** Simple weapons, martial weapons **Tools:** None

-Tools: None

 **Saving Throws:** Strength, Constitution
 **Skills:** Choose two skills from Acrobatics, Animal, Handling, Athletics, History, Insight, Intimidation, Perception, and Survival

 #### Equipment